lix-project/lix-website/content/blog/2025-06-27-lix-critical-bug.md

 ```

 Run this as `root`.

+**Note** : If you do not have a `nix-store` binary in your static build, you can always obtain one by symlinking the main binary `nix`, i.e. `ln -s nix nix-store`.
+**Note 2** : `--check-contents` is not required because this bug *deletes* paths and does not *corrupt* them.
+The verification can be very fast even on moderately sized stores.
+**Note 3** : the previous command will not log explicit success, but will log any corruption or failures.
+If you do not see anything wrong, you are safe.

 This might take a while but should warn you about any missing or corrupted paths.